 OMG!
 I swear to you, this is my new FAVORITE way to eat oatmeal.
 I could eat it this way every day for the next year and never get tired of it.
 It’s really that good.

 So thank you Mary (comment #32), for sharing this incredible recipe!
 My husband and mother-in-law thank you too.
 They don’t like oatmeal, but they really liked this!

-Clean Eating Savory Oatmeal
+Savory Oatmeal Recipe

-- 1/2 cup chopped red onion
+- ½ cup chopped red onion

-- 4 crimini mushrooms – sliced
+- 4 medium crimini mushrooms (sliced)

 - 1 cup cooked oatmeal

-- 1 tablespoon parmesan – grated
+- 1 tbsp. grated parmesan cheese

-- Saute your onions and mushrooms in a non-stick pan, using the smallest amount of oil you can get away with.
+- Sauté your onions and mushrooms in a non-stick pan, using the smallest amount of oil you can get away with.